Where is the Earth's carbon stored?

 Ryan McVay/Getty Images

 No one would blame you if you're sick of hearing about carbon.
-Every day it seems there are news stories about rising carbon levels, carbon emissions and even the search for new carbon-based life forms.
+Every day it seems there are news stories about rising carbon levels, carbon emissions, and even the search for new carbon-based life forms.
 It's enough to leave anyone wondering just what the heck carbon is and where the Earth is keeping all of it.

 Carbon is a chemical element, and a pretty common one.
 It's the sixth most common element in the universe and the 15th most common one in the Earth's crust.
 Unlike a lot of other chemical elements, you can actually see some forms of carbon.
 Diamonds are one form of carbon, as is the graphite in the pencil you used in chemistry class when learning this stuff the first time around.
-But, the Earth isn't storing most of its carbon in diamonds and pencils -- no matter how much the jewelry and education industries might hope for that.
-Amorphous carbon is a third form of carbon, and it's a lot harder to see since, unlike diamonds and graphite, it doesn't have a crystalline structure.

 Advertisement